madetech/handbook/roles/lead_product_manager.md

 - Focusing on enhancing the delivery team's ability to meet deadlines and adhere to the roadmap by diplomatically protecting them from outside influences and unnecessary distractions, instead, engaging the teams with the clients to define and create approaches by implementing new ways of working and coaching teams in these.

-## What we need from you

-While we will look for you to have experience in these things, if you don’t have one of these don’t let that stop you applying.
+## In the application process the following skills will be assessed but if you don’t have everything on this list, please still apply

 - As much interest in managing people as managing products
 - Working directly with clients, ideally in a Consultancy with multiple services